jonathanpeppers/spice/README.md

 ![Hot Reload Demo](docs/hotreload.gif)

+Note that this only works for `Button.Clicked` because the method is invoked when you click.
+If the method that was changed was already run, *something* has to force it to run again.
+[`MetadataUpdateHandler`][muh] is the solution to this problem, giving frameworks a way to "reload themselves" for Hot Reload.

-Unfortunately, `MetadataUpdateHandler` does not currently work for non-MAUI apps in Visual Studio 2022 17.5:
+Unfortunately, [`MetadataUpdateHandler`][muh] does not currently work for non-MAUI apps in Visual Studio 2022 17.5:

 ```csharp
 [assembly: System.Reflection.Metadata.MetadataUpdateHandler(typeof(HotReload))]